 - Él/Ella se lava la cara: He/She washes his/her face.

 - Nosotros nos lavamos los pies: We wash our feet.

 - Vosotros os laváis los brazos: You wash your arms.
 (Used only in Spain)

 - Ustedes se lavan las manos: You wash your hands.
 (Used mostly in Latin America)

 - Ellos/Ellas se lavan las manos: They wash their hands.

 Having a distinction between formality and informality is a very common characteristic in a language.
 Learn all you need to know about Tú vs Usted.

-Reflexive Pronoun placement in a sentence
+How to place a Spanish Reflexive Pronoun in a sentence